haproxy/haproxy/doc/lua-api/index.rst

   Contain the name of the proxy.

+.. js:attribute:: Proxy.uuid

+  Contain the unique identifier of the proxy.

 .. js:attribute:: Proxy.servers

   Contain an array with the attached servers.
 Each server entry is an object of